Healthy Homes Assessment Wairoa

 Draught Stopping Wairoa

-Draughts may lead to dropping temperatures within houses.
-A damp home is more expensive to heat, meaning wasting energy and increased bills.
+Draughts may lead to dropping temperatures within homes.
+A humid house will cost more to heat, which means wasting energy and increased bills.

-If you can feel external air flowing in or the sound of a clear draught emanating from a crack or a gap, then it is likely to be a gap or hole that requirements sealing in any way.
-Cracks or gaps with large gaps must be sealed permanently.
-Gaps greater than 3mm that allow air in or out from the house need to be sealed.
-For instance, if an open fireplace isn’t used it can cause draughts and should be shut from.
-Landlords and property managers are accountable for making sure that these draughts are stopped in the maximum extent possible.
+If you can feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap that is, it is likely to be a gap or hole which needs sealing in some way.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that allow air in or out from the home require to be sealed.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be shut off.
+Landlords and property managers are accountable for making sure that these draughts are stopped as much as imaginable.

-You don’t need to cover up gaps or holes that are part of the construction.
-For example, tiny gaps around doors and windows could be required to allow for the movement of the building when the house warms and cools so that they can still be closed and opened rather instead of being stuck.
-We will test the windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps in the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure as the house gets warmer and cooler, to allow them to be closed and opened rather instead of being stuck.
+We will test the windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections